MicrosoftDocs/SupportArticles-docs/support/developer/browsers/installation/disable-internet-explorer-windows.md

 1. Select **Install (1)**.
 1. Restart the computer when prompted to reboot.

-## Method 2 - Using Features On Demand with DISM (client and server systems)
+## Method 2 - Using Optional features with DISM (client and server systems)

 _Applies to:_ &nbsp; Windows 10, version 1703 and later versions

-We recommend that you use the Feature On Demand method on devices for which it's available.
+We recommend that you use the Optional features method if available on your devices.

 On client and server systems, use the Deployment Image Servicing and Management (DISM) command-line tool to disable Internet Explorer.